The movement

 6 for 1

-One car parking space can accomodate up to 6 bikes
+One car parking space can hold up to six bikes

 Reclaimed space